 A sense of relief comes over you that you’ve finally found the fucking problem.
 But then RAGE… so much RAGE RUSHES through you and you yell, “FUCK YOU BOLTS!
 ARRRRGH!”
 And before you throw the materials tray across the room with all the washers you clench your teeth and take in a deep breath, maybe leave the room to take a shot or smoke a join to clear the senses.
 Then you laugh and you’re like, “Motherfucker that was my fault… let’s try again.”

 That…..same journey of feelings is kind of how my emotional process worked itself out during this inner journey experiment.
-After breaking up with the idiot me who hadn’t realized I was using the wrong tools this whole fucking time I was able to get some much needed clarity as to why I was holding myself back.
-I was able to identify that because of my little prince having such a deeply embedded hold on my distorted self worth paradigm I had built in mechanisms that kicked in once I overpowered my fear of starting.
+After breaking up with the idiot me who hadn’t realized I was using the wrong tools this whole fucking time I was able to get some much-needed clarity as to why I was holding myself back.
+I was able to identify that because of my little prince had such a deeply embedded hold on my distorted self worth paradigm I had built-in mechanisms that kicked in once I overpowered my fear of starting.
 The blatant acts of procrastination, development of excuses, and the excessive project hopping fueled my Fear of Failing in a more diabolical way.

 In a lot of ways that Little Prince pulled a classic misdirection on me - while I was over here going, “man I’m so proud of myself I got over my fear of starting…look at everything I started!.”